meteatamel/genai-beyond-basics/samples/frameworks/langchain/chat/README.md

-# LangChain - Chat with Gemini on Vertex AI
+# LangChain - Chat with in-memory history

 ## Introduction

 [LangChain](https://www.langchain.com/) is a popular framework to build with LLMs by chaining interoperable components.

-In this sample, you'll see how to chat to Gemini on Vertex AI using LangChain.
+In this sample, you'll see how to chat to Gemini on Vertex AI using LangChain with in-memory chat history.

 ## Build the app